shogun-toolbox/shogun/doc/readme/DEVELOPING.md

     If something does not work, try to find out whether your change caused it, and why.
     Read error messages and use the internet to find solutions.
-    Compile errors are the easiest to fix!
+    Compilation errors are the easiest to fix!
     If all that does not help, ask us.
 7. Commit locally, using neat and informative commit messages, grouping commits, potentially iterate over more changes to the code,